markgodiy/PUG/PUG-Bytes/230815_CompactScripts.md

 ## Example Script 1: Classic Example

-We'll start with a script that changes image file properties.
+We'll start with an example script that changes image file properties.
 This example uses clear notes and focuses on making every step simple to follow.

 ```
 # Set the folder path, new creation time, trip title, sequence, and image extensions